Chemistry Between People and Dogs Is Real (It’s Science)

 How the “love hormone” oxytocin connects us with our pups.

-Oxytocin — known as the “love hormone” — is often thought of as that seemingly magical chemical we usually associate with baby-parent bonding and post-sex snuggling.
+Oxytocin — known as the “love hormone” — is that seemingly magical chemical we usually associate with baby-parent bonding and post-coital snuggling.
 Turns out that oxytocin also plays a major role in humans’ relationships with dogs, too.
-Though much of the early research on oxytocin focuses on people, we explore how it impacts our connections with pups.
+Much of the early research on oxytocin is focused on people, but research shows that it also impacts our connections with pups.

-Let’s start with human bonding: Oxytocin levels have been shown to be higher in people who have been in romantic relationships for three months than in those who are single, and couples with higher oxytocin levels at three months are more likely to be together six months later.
+Let’s start with human bonding: Oxytocin levels have been shown to be higher in people who have been in romantic relationships for three months than in those who are single.
+And, it turns out, couples with higher oxytocin levels at three months are more likely to be together six months later.

 In another type of emotional relationship, mothers who gaze at their babies have higher levels of oxytocin.
 Mothers with higher oxytocin levels engage in more mothering behavior, which raises oxytocin levels in their babies, which leads babies to be more attached and attentive to their mothers, creating a never-ending positive feedback loop.
-Oxytocin levels also increase in mothers and babies who touch frequently and decrease when they are prevented from touching.
+Oxytocin levels also increase in mothers and babies who touch frequently and decrease when they’re prevented from touching.